zapzor/etch-a-sketch/README.md

-Next is a Etch-a-Sketch project.
-By the end of this project I hope to have expanded my skills with JS and CSS even further.
+Etch-a-Sketch project built with HTML CSS and JS.
+Refresh button breaks after using it more than once, but basic functionality exists.
+Likely needs more styling